h4iku/type2-fuzzy/README.md

 # Interval Type-2 Fuzzy Logic Stuff
 This repo has python implementation for some Interval Type 2 Fuzzy Set (IT2 FS) concepts.
-Each module contains `main` function which shows the usage of that module.
+Each module contains a `main` function which shows the usage of that module.
 #### Requirements:
 * python 3.4+
 * numpy